We are dedicated to changing the face of tech.

 During uncodebar, community members propose talks, panels, workshops, and decide which topics they’d like to focus on for the day before convening in separate breakout sessions.
 These topics include anything related to web development, software development, game development, learning, mentoring, and community.
 Anyone is welcome to participate, whether you’re a seasoned developer or a first-time speaker.

 uncodebar is a testament to the proactive and dedicated spirit of codebar.
-Everything lies in the hands of our community, and through their involvement, we grow and thrive as one.
-In 2024 we were so excited to bring this special event to another location: Barcelona.
+Everything lies in the hands of our community and, through their involvement, we grow and thrive as one.

 Group shot from uncodebar 10 at Google